Petrol filling station canopies with striking overlapping parasols designed by Eliot Noyes in the 1960s, constructed in 1979.

-Petrol filling station canopy, late 1960s, by Eliot Noyes (1910-1977).
+Petrol filling station canopy constructed in 1979 to the 1960s designs of Eliot Noyes (1910-1977).
 Steel posts and canopy frames, comprising six separate, overlapping, circular units on tall plain posts.
 Twenty-eight radiating segments create the circular shape, which meet on a ring at the post.
 Each canopy unit is white and edged by a red and white strip containing the word 'ESSO', which appears to be applied in paint.
 Beneath each canopy unit, attached to the post, is a pair of rectangular metal boxes presumably containing up-lighters.
 The pumps beneath the canopy and the adjacent forecourt building are not included in the designation.

 This list entry was subject to a Minor Amendment on 6 July 2023 to amend the description.